-UCSF/Genentech Postdoctoral Fellowship in Regulatory Science
+UCSF/Genentech Postdoctoral Fellowship in Clinical Pharmacology

 Our objective is that the fellow should have a sufficient foundation and breadth in his/her training to engage in and serve as an ambassador for regulatory science research and education.
 The fellow will receive a monthly stipend commensurate with education level and experience.
 In general, fellows will spend the first year at UCSF and the second year at Genentech, though the fellowship may be extended for a total of three years.
-The anticipated start date of the first year fellowship at UCSF will be on or around September 1, 2021.
+The anticipated start date of the first year fellowship at UCSF will be on or around July 1, 2023.
 The fellowship components are:

 Research and Training at UCSF (1 year)

 During the first year, the fellow is expected to spend at least 90% of his/her time on a scientific research project.
 The research project will either extend an existing project or will be an entirely new one-year project.
 Many of these projects are collaborative research projects with the FDA, so fellows may also gain experience working with FDA scientists or rotating at FDA.
 In addition to research, the fellow will take the UCSF-Stanford CERSI Immersion Course in Drug Discovery, Drug Development, and Regulation.
 The fellow is also expected to actively participate in all UCSF-Stanford CERSI seminars, meetings and events.